Too many times have we heard the words "Oh, I wish I'd known about your organization sooner!"

 Myth vs. Fact

 Myth: Snapping turtles will attack you.
 Fact: Snapping turtles only snap when they're being threatened.
 They're not after you and they don't have a taste for human flesh.
 They simply want to be left alone.
 So go ahead and fish in that pond, let your kids play in that lake...any turtles that find themselves in your way are just going to make a beeline in the other direction.
-They have no desire to attack you.
+They have no desire to attack you unless you provoke them.

 Myth: Turtles will eat all the fish in a pond.
 Fact: Turtles will eat all the sick, slow, diseased, or dying fish in a pond.
 If you think about it, fish swim much faster than turtles.
 In most cases, a turtle isn't going to be able to catch and eat a healthy fish.
 It's a much easier meal for him if he targets the old, diseased, or feeble fish (the ones you don't want in your pond anyway.)
 Turtles are actually quite beneficial to ponds - they keep disease away and help maintain a clean pond.